 Mr. Carey has been a director since 2009, and a member of our Audit Committee since 2012.
-Mr. Carey will also serve as lead independent director upon the effective date of the registration statement of which this prospectus forms a part.
 Since 2008, Mr. Carey has operated a consulting practice providing business development and strategic advice to U.S. and foreign firms engaged in defense and intelligence electronics.
 From 2005 to 2008, he was an Executive Director with Blackbird Technologies Inc., and from 2001 to 2005 served as Vice President, Information Assurance for Oracle Corporation where he built and directed Oracle's Information Assurance Center.
 Prior to 2001, Mr. Carey held several senior positions during a 32-year career at the Central Intelligence Agency including serving as Executive Director.
-In this capacity, he oversaw all of the Agency's strategic planning, budgetary, procurement, financial, logistics and research and development activities as well as day-to-day operations.
+In this capacity, he oversaw all of the

+Agency's strategic planning, budgetary, procurement, financial, logistics and research and development activities as well as day-to-day operations.